SilviaMariaMacri/Unsupervised-Mondrian-Forest/README.md

 It applies the *merge_two_polytopes* function to each polytope containing a single sample and its nearest neighboring subspace.

 ### *polytope_similarity*
-It calculates the similarity metric for each pair of neighboring polytopes.
+It calculates the similarity metric for each pair of neighboring polytopes, through the *compute_metric* function.
 The two subspaces with the lower value of the metric are merged in the same iteration.

-## Metrics.py

-### *variance_metric*, *centroid_metric*, *min_dist_metric*
-They compute the similarity metric (defined in different ways), given as input two datasets.

-### *compute_metric*
+### *polytope_similarity_update*
-Given as input two datasets and the string identifying the metric ('variance', 'centroid_diff', 'centroid_ratio', 'min' and 'min_corr'), it calculates the corresponding metric through the previously defined functions.
-It is imported in Partitioning.py and Merging.py.
+It updates the output of the *polytope_similarity* function after a merging of two polytopes.

 ## Mondrian.py